Working at daily.dev

+When the developer creates a pull request, two reviewers review their code.
 Depending on the request, it can take a few days, but we try to work quickly.
 We collect all the feedback, ensure best practices, follow the style guide and then we do squash and merge.

 What is the QA process?